lpietan/GenoMLizer/README.md

    input_Test.csv          -         Test input CSV file
    output_Test.csv         -         Test output CSV file
    bpRegion                -         Integer value.
 Should be the same setting used with the geneTransform command with the training set.
 Setting has the same meaning as with the geneTransform command. correction_performed    -         Interger value, binary 0/1.
-0 is no correction was performed with geneTransform with the training set.
-1 is there was a correction ('SFC' or 'DC') performed with geneTransform with the training set. correction_file         -         correction CSV file outputted from geneTransform (variables_corrected.csv).
+0 is no correction performed with geneTransform with the training set.
+1 is there was a correction ('SFC' or 'DC') performed with geneTransform with the training set. correction_file         -         correction CSV file output from geneTransform (variables_corrected.csv).
 If the file was renamed, use the renamed file.
 No file needed if no correction (NC) was performed.

 ```

 #### mlVar
 Performs model fitting and testing with the ML models mentioned above for variant variables.
-For each model, hyperparameters are tuned and models selected with a 10-fold cross validation.
-Models selected are then tested on the held-out test set.
-10-fold cross validation training estimate predictive performance metrics and true held-out test set performance metrics are included in the output files 'prefix_train_results.csv' and 'prefix_test_results.csv' respectively.
+For each model, hyperparameters are tuned and models are selected using 10-fold cross-validation.
+The selected models are then tested on the held-out test set.
+The 10-fold cross-validation estimated predictive performance (training) metrics, and the true held-out test set performance metrics are included in the output files `prefix_train_results.csv` and `prefix_test_results.csv`, respectively.
 The performance metrics included are brier score, accuracy, Cohen’s kappa, area under the receiver operating characteristic (ROC) curve, sensitivity, and specificity.
 A permutation-based variable importance assessment is done for each top model with 25 permutations.
-Output for the variable importance assessments are in 'prefix_model_vi.csv' (full results) and 'prefix_model_vi.pdf' (plot of top 40 variables) for each model.
+Output for the variable importance assessments is in `prefix_model_vi.csv` (full results) and `prefix_model_vi.pdf` (plot of top 40 variables) for each model.
 The decision tree and random forest models have the features renamed due to syntax requirements.
-Due to this, there are two output files 'variableKeys_ML_train_dt_rf.csv' and 'variableKeys_ML_test_dt_rf.csv' that act as keys to renaming the features in the variable importance output files. mlVar has 6 agruments (order matters).
+Because of this, there are two output files `variableKeys_ML_train_dt_rf.csv` and `variableKeys_ML_test_dt_rf.csv`, which act as keys to renaming the features in the variable importance output files. `mlVar` has 6 arguments (order matters).
 ```

 mlVar input_Train.csv input_Test.csv allele_factorization prefix seed number_of_clusters